Skip to content

 size (the OpenAI string form) is not supported.
 Use height and width.

-FLUX is memory-hungry at native precision.
-Diffusion models do not support runtime ISQ; load them at native precision instead of passing --quant or --isq.
+Diffusion models do not support ISQ (in-situ quantization).
+Load them at native precision instead of passing --quant or --isq; they are generally more sensitive to quantization than language models.

 With Url (the default), the server writes the PNG to disk and returns its filename in url: